phamttrung/Multiple-Tomcat-Instances-in-a-single-port/README.md

 >  * *Configure the Java Virtual Machine specifically for the needs of the application(s) running on that Tomcat instance.*

 ##How to set multiple Tomcat instances on a single port on Windows

+Brief step by step guide to install and configure